The goal of treating farsightedness is to help focus light on the retina through the use of corrective lenses or refractive surgery.

-In young people, treatment isn't always necessary because the lenses of their eyes are flexible enough to compensate for the condition.
+In young people, treatment isn't always necessary because the crystalline lenses inside the eyes are flexible enough to compensate for the condition.
 But as you age, the lenses become less flexible and eventually you'll probably need corrective lenses to improve your near vision.

 Wearing corrective lenses treats farsightedness by counteracting the decreased curvature of your cornea or the smaller size (length) of your eye.
 Types of corrective lenses include:

 - Eyeglasses.
-The variety of eyeglasses is wide and includes bifocals, trifocals and reading lenses.
+The variety of eyeglasses is wide and includes bifocals, trifocals, progressive lenses and reading lenses.

 Although most refractive surgical procedures are used to treat nearsightedness, they can also be used for farsightedness.
 These surgical treatments correct farsightedness by reshaping the curvature of your cornea.
 Refractive surgery methods include:

 - Laser-assisted in-situ keratomileusis (LASIK).
 LASIK is a procedure in which an ophthalmologist makes a thin, circular hinged flap cut into your cornea.
-Then, your eye surgeon uses a type of laser called an excimer laser to remove layers from the center of your cornea to steepen its domed shape.
+Then your eye surgeon uses an excimer laser to remove layers from the center of your cornea to steepen its domed shape.
 An excimer laser differs from other lasers in that it doesn't produce heat.
-After the excimer laser is used, the thin corneal flap is repositioned.
+After the laser is used, the thin corneal flap is repositioned.

 - Laser-assisted subepithelial keratectomy (LASEK).
 Instead of creating a flap in the cornea, the surgeon creates a flap involving only the cornea's thin protective cover (epithelium).
 Your surgeon will use an excimer laser to reshape the cornea's outer layers and steepen its curvature and then reposition the epithelial flap.
-To facilitate healing, a bandage contact lens may be worn for several days after the procedure.
+To facilitate healing, you may wear a bandage contact lens for several days after the procedure.

 - Photorefractive keratectomy (PRK).
 This procedure is similar to LASEK, except the surgeon removes the epithelium.
-It will grow back naturally, conforming to your cornea's new shape.
-Like the LASEK procedure, PRK may require the use of a bandage contact lens for a few days following surgery.
+It'll grow back naturally, conforming to your cornea's new shape.
+You may need to wear a bandage contact lens for a few days following surgery.